John Percival (bishop)

 John Percival (27 September 1834 – 3 December 1918) was the first headmaster of Clifton College, where he made his reputation as a great educator.
 In his 17 years at Clifton numbers rose to 680.
 He accepted the presidency of Trinity College, Oxford, to recover from his years at Clifton.
 It was from Trinity that he went to Rugby to become headmaster of Rugby School before becoming Bishop of Hereford.

 Early life

-Percival was born in Brough Sowerby, near Kirkby Stephen, Westmorland, England, and was brought up on his uncle's farm after the death of his mother when he was very young.
+Percival was born in Brough Sowerby, near Kirkby Stephen, Westmorland, England.
+He was raised on his uncle's farm after the death of his mother when he was very young.
 He was educated at Appleby grammar school, before winning a scholarship to The Queen's College, Oxford, in 1854.
 He obtained first-class degrees in classics and mathematics and was elected to a fellowship by the college in 1858.
 Recuperating from overwork in Pau, France, in the following winter, he met Louisa Holland, whom he married in 1862.